JasperFx/wolverine/docs/guide/messaging/transports/local.md

 <!-- endSnippet -->

-See [Persistent Messaging](http://localhost:5050/guide/persistence/) for more information.
+See [Durable Inbox and Outbox Messaging](/guide/durability/) for more information.

 ## Configuring Parallelization and Execution Properties